bdelbosc/nuxeo-stacks/README.md

 1. Obviously you need to [install docker-compose](https://docs.docker.com/compose/install/).

-2. Install other requirements to generate the env:
+2. Install other dependencies to generate the env or used by scripts:
   - On Mac OS
 ```bash
 brew install ansible newt jq